Hofls/useful-info/ideas-strategies-concepts/programming-concepts.md

     * Client generates hash and compares them.
 If hashes are different - message was altered
 * `Public key certificate` (digital/identity certificate) - electronic document used to prove the ownership of a public key
     * Client requests page.
 Server sends public key + cert.
 Client checks everything and continues keys exchange.
     * After exchange - everything is encrypted with symmetric key
+* `Data mining` is a process of discovering patterns in large data sets
+* `Overengineered` - unnecessarily complex product
+* `Vendor lock-in` - dependency on a vendor for products and services, unable to use another vendor without substantial switching costs
 *
     *
     *